 \subsection{N-body simulations}

-The RayGalGroupSims (Ray-tracing Galaxy Group Simulations, or in short \textsc{RayGal}) suite was run at TGCC and CINES French supercomputing centers.
-It consists of $N$-body simulations of the $\Lambda$CDM and $w$CDM models respectively, spanning a volume of $(2625~h^{-1}\textrm{Mpc})^3$ sampled by $4096^3$ dark-matter particles.
-The optimal compromise between mass resolution (of order $\sim 2\times10^{10}~h^{-1}$M$_{\odot}$ depending on the simulated cosmology) and large statistics makes them ideal to investigate the cosmology-dependent distribution and properties of halos from Milky-Way size to galaxy-cluster size (including galaxy-group size halos, which are the main deflectors in weak-lensing studies).
-The main novelty of these simulations is the relativistic ray-tracing within the gravity light-cones allowing us to build realistic catalogues of dark-matter particles and halos containing relativistic effects.
+The \textsc{RayGal} suite was run at the French TGCC and CINES super-computing centres.
+It consists of $N$-body simulations of the $\Lambda$CDM and $w$CDM models, respectively, spanning a volume of $(2625~h^{-1}\textrm{Mpc})^3$ sampled by $4096^3$ dark-matter particles.
+The optimal compromise between mass resolution (of order $\sim 2\times10^{10}~h^{-1}$M$_{\odot}$ depending on the simulated cosmology) and large statistics makes them ideal to investigate the cosmology-dependent distribution and properties of halos from Milky Way size to galaxy-cluster size (including galaxy-group size halos, which are the main deflectors in weak-lensing studies).
+The main novelty of these simulations is the relativistic ray tracing within the gravity light cones, which allows us to build realistic catalogues of dark-matter particles and halos that contain relativistic effects.

 Initial conditions were generated with a modified version of MPGRAFIC \citep{prunet2008initial}.
-In this code, the density field is generated as a Gaussian random field, while the associated displacement field is computed (in the version we developed) using second-order lagrangian perturbation theory (2LPT).
-The starting redshift was chosen such as to ensure that the maximum displacement (among all particles) is of order one coarse cell (i.e. $\sim 0.64~h^{-1}\textrm{Mpc}$).
+In this code, the density field is generated as a Gaussian random field, while the associated displacement field is computed (in the version we developed) using second-order Lagrangian perturbation theory (2LPT).
+The starting redshift was chosen so as to ensure that the maximum displacement (among all particles) is of order one coarse cell (i.e. $\sim 0.64~h^{-1}\textrm{Mpc}$).
 The use of 2LPT minimises the effects of transients \citep{Crocce2006}, while assuming a late starting redshift minimises discreteness errors \citep{Michaux2020}.

-Simulations were performed with (an optimized version of) the parallel Adaptive Mesh Refinement (AMR) $N$-body code \textsc{RAMSES} \footnote{\href{https://bitbucket.org/rteyssie/ramses/src/master/}{https://bitbucket.org/rteyssie/ramses/src/master/}} \citep{teyssier2002cosmological}, which makes use of a multigrid Poisson solver \citep{Guillet2011}.
-A Triangular Shaped Cloud (TSC) assignment scheme was used (instead of the default Cloud-In-Cell assignment) such as to increase the isotropy of the gravitational field.
-The characteristics of the simulations are summarized in \cref{tab:raygalparam}.
+Simulations were performed with (an optimised version of) the parallel AMR $N$-body code \textsc{RAMSES}\footnote{\href{https://bitbucket.org/rteyssie/ramses/src/master/}{https://bitbucket.org/rteyssie/ramses/src/master/}} \citep{teyssier2002cosmological}, which makes use of a multi-grid Poisson solver \citep{Guillet2011}.
+A triangular shaped cloud (TSC) assignment scheme was used (instead of the default cloud-in-cell assignment) so as to increase the isotropy of the gravitational field.
+The characteristics of the simulations are summarised in \cref{tab:raygalparam}.